MicrosoftDocs/power-platform/power-virtual-agents/gdpr-summary.md

 ## GDPR terminology

 The following provides definitions of terms that are relevant to this guide:
-- *Controller*: The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data.
-Where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
+- *Controller* — The natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data; where the purposes and means of such processing are determined by Union or Member State law, the controller or the specific criteria for its nomination may be provided for by Union or Member State law.
-- *Personal data and data subject*: Any information relating to an identified or identifiable natural person ('data subject').
-An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier.
-These include a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
+- *Personal data and data subject* — Any information relating to an identified or identifiable natural person ('data subject'); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.
-- *Processor*: A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
+- *Processor* — A natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.
-- *Customer data*: All data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, a customer through use of the enterprise service, as defined in the Microsoft Online Services Terms.
+- *Customer data* – All data, including all text, sound, video, or image files, and software, that are provided to Microsoft by, or on behalf of, a customer through use of the enterprise service, as defined in the Microsoft Online Services Terms.
-- *System-generated logs*: Logs and related data generated by Microsoft that help Microsoft provide the enterprise services to users.
-System-generated logs contain primarily pseudonymized data, such as unique identifiers.
-Typically this is a number generated by the system that cannot on its own identify an individual person but is used to deliver the enterprise services to users.
+- *System-generated logs* – Logs and related data generated by Microsoft that help Microsoft provide the enterprise services to users.
+System-generated logs contain primarily pseudonymized data, such as unique identifiers – typically a number generated by the system that cannot on its own identify an individual person but is used to deliver the enterprise services to users.
 System-generated logs may also contain identifiable information about end users, such as a user name.

 ## How this guide can help you meet your controller responsibilities